12 Amazingly Clean Movies You’ve Probably Never Seen

 • The House of Mirth (2000) – Period drama directed by Terence Davies from a book by Edith Wharton.
 If you like English period pieces, you’ll appreciate this one.

 • The Gathering Storm (2002) – Biographical film of Winston Churchill in his “wilderness years” as a political outcast warning the country – who didn’t want to hear – of the impending threat from Germany and others.
-Features historically accurate rear old-man nudity; Churchill was well known for his love of baths and accompanying tendency to wander around naked, lost in though or dictating speeches.
+Features historically accurate rear old-man nudity; Churchill was well known for his love of baths and accompanying tendency to wander around naked, lost in thought or dictating speeches.
 Watch >>

-Other blockbusters you may have seen:
+Other PG-rated blockbusters you may have seen:

 • The Princess Bride (1987 / PG / 8.1 / 97%)